 Importance of Goal-Setting

 Planning and goal setting are essential parts of every business.
 A plan of action must be established to attain the goals and objectives so that the managers’ energy and resources are directed in a controlled and coordinated manner toward the accomplishment of these goals and objectives.
 Good managers direct their personnel.
-They manage the everyday activities without losing sight of the long-term horizon.
+They manage everyday activities without losing sight of the long-term horizon.
 They make decisions and changes, as required, to maintain momentum.

 Without a plan, a business tends to run on historical precedence or on a crisis management mode.
-Employees operate in conflict to the best interest of the business.
-This creates confusion, inefficiency, and reduction of profits.
+Employees operate in conflict with the best interest of the business.
+This creates confusion, inefficiency, and a reduction of profits.
 Although businesses cannot plan for all contingencies, planning will reduce risk and provide guidelines for staying on course.

 Key elements in long-range planning